 Main Achievements: n/a

 John Danaher Biography

-Born in New Zealand John Danaher started grappling late in life (28) in New York City.
-He was working his way through grad school (later finishing a Masters Degree in Philosophy at Columbia University) working part-time as a club bouncer, while lifting weights to stay fit while weighing around 250lbs (113kg) at the time of his first jiu jitsu experience.
+Danaher started grappling late in life when compared to other successful black belts.
+He was 28 years old, with his initiation taking place in New York City while working his way through grad school (later finishing a Masters Degree in Philosophy at Columbia University).
+During this time, Danaher worked part-time as a club bouncer, while lifting weights to stay fit.
+He weighed around 250lbs (113kg) at the time of his first jiu-jitsu experience.

 “I’d seen wrestling in the Olympic Games, and I had a very low opinion of it, It was kind of like a homoerotic sport where guys just grab each other, whereas in a real fight, a guy would just punch the other guy and knock him out and it would be over, right?
 Bruce Lee would just sock him in the head.”

 Acknowledging jiu-jitsu’s value helped John push through his training sessions, never truly enjoying it.
 It wasn’t until RGA was depleted from two of its most prominent instructors, Matt Serra and Ricardo Almeida that Danaher truly embraced the sport.
 Danaher was invited to coach and help replace the two aforementioned standouts, he was a purple belt at the time and took it upon himself to be the best instructor he could possibly be.
 Although he had no competitive experience, his highly inquisitive mind did not rest until he mastered the coaching aspect of BJJ.

 His obsession with grappling placed him on the mat 12-14 hours per day, Renzo Gracie said about Danaher’s behavior: “he [Danaher] does jiu-jitsu every day; we can’t get him out of here.
 I think he would come in on Christmas if we would let him.”
 His hard work paid off as Danaher received his black belt on April 2nd, 2002 together with his friend and training partner Shawn Williams.